This page will help you understand Alaska alcohol laws and avoid expensive fines or even jail. And wasted time and……. embarrassment.

 Alaska alcohol laws allow licensed businesses to serve alcohol from 8 am until 5 am the following morning every day of the year except election days.

-However, the state law permits local jurisdictions to pass their own drinking ordinances.
+Yet state law permits local towns and areas to pass their own drinking ordinances.
 Thus, they may restrict sales hours and days.
 Or they may choose to permit sales on election days.
-In reality, all of Alaska’s larger cities and many of its smaller communities restrict sales hours.
+In fact, all of Alaska’s larger cities and many of its smaller areas restrict sales hours.

 Licensed businesses may refuse to serve alcohol to a pregnant woman.